Study in Bergen

 Surrounded by mountains and seated near the fjords, Bergen provides unique opportunities for outdoor adventures.

-Wander Bergen’s “seven” mountains:
+Wander Bergen’s “seven” mountains

-- Hiking can begin at your doorstep, several mountain trails are walking or busing distance from the Sentrum (city centre), including Fløyen.
+- Hiking can begin at your doorstep, several mountain trails are walking or bus distance from the Sentrum (city centre), including Fløyen.
 Each year, Bergen hosts the 7 Mountains Hike, about 35km or 22mi of traversing up and down mountains.
 Some have made it in as fast as 3 hours 21 minutes (running), others have taken 17-18 hours.
 You can explore Bergen’s mountains in more digestible segments, however, throughout the year!

 - Have the true Norwegian Hytte (cottage) experience

-- Before you head out the mountains, make sure you are wearing appropriate gear and that you know how to be properly prepared.
+- Before you head out in the mountains, make sure you are wearing appropriate gear and that you know how to be properly prepared.

-Explore notable nearby fjords:
+Explore notable nearby fjords